Last updated on May 16, 2020 at 09:39

 Intermediate metabolism in liver damage

 When the liver is damaged can either hypoglycaemia or hyperglycaemia occur.
-Hypoglycaemia occurs mostly in end-stage liver failure and in alcohol intoxication.
+Hypoglycaemia occurs mostly in acute liver failure, end-stage liver failure and in alcohol intoxication.
 Hyperglycaemia occurs when there is portal hypertension.
 The portal hypertension causes glucose-rich blood to be shunted through other portocaval anastomoses and bypass the liver, so that the liver can’t regulate the blood sugar as efficiently.
 In liver damage is the liver’s ability to eliminate insulin-antagonist hormones like GH, cortisol and glucagon reduced as well, so their level in the blood will be high.

 In liver damage will the normal protein synthesis of the liver be reduced, which reduces the plasma levels of proteins like albumin and coagulation factors.
 The plasma level of some enzymes however is elevated, like alkaline phosphatase (especially in cholestasis), gamma-glutamyltransferase (GGT), aspartate transaminase (AST/ASAT) and alanine transaminase (ALT/ALAT).
 The livers inability to eliminate proteins like plasminogen activator protein and vasodilatory peptides leads to enhanced fibrinolysis and low blood pressure, respectively.